Editor’s Key Takeaways: 20 Essential Photography Tips for Stunning Shots

 1. Shoot During the Golden Hours for the Best Light

+If you want outstanding photos, you’ve got to have great light.
+The best type of light for pretty much any genre of photography is golden-hour lighting.
 This is the light when the sun is low in the sky, about an hour or two before sunset and after sunrise.

 During the golden hours, the sun casts a lovely glow over the entire scene.
-This helps light your images evenly (which is generally a good thing).
-It also helps you capture nice colors and details.
+This helps light your images evenly and capture nice colors and details.
+It’s pretty tough to go wrong with golden-hour lighting.

 2. Photograph During Cloudy Light for Beautiful Colors